 Legislative changes may also have an adverse impact on the Company's operations and performance.
-Changes in tax-related laws and regulations, and interpretations thereof, can affect tax burdens by increasing tax rates and fees, creating new taxes, limiting tax deductions, and eliminating tax-based incentives.
+Changes in taxrelated laws and regulations, and interpretations thereof, can affect tax burdens by increasing tax rates and fees, creating new taxes, limiting tax deductions, and eliminating tax-based incentives.
 In addition, jurisdictional tax authorities or courts may interpret tax regulations differently than the Company does, which could result in tax litigation and additional costs and penalties.
 Such legislative changes may have an adverse impact on the Company's business, financial condition and results from operations.
-For additional information, see Note 11.
-Income Taxes - Colombia 2022 Tax Fiscal Reform Legislation and Canada Tax Legislation in the annual consolidated financial statements of the Company for the years ended December 31, 2022 and 2021 available on SEDAR at www.sedar.com.
+For additional information, see "Note 10 - Income Taxes" of the 2023 Annual Financial Statements.